-TDD vs BDD?
-Like with TDD, the BDD development cycle focuses on writing a feature failing test, test prototypes for early failure feedback, and then writing the minimum code to implement and adjust the product until it satisfies the test:
+Similar to TDD, the BDD development cycle focuses on writing a feature failing test, test prototypes for early failure feedback, and then writing the minimum code to implement and adjust the product until it satisfies the test:

 BDD Behavior Definition: Given, When, and Then

-Describes the scenario being tested or the stage of the user to testing (the context)
+- Given: Describes the scenario being tested or the stage of the user to testing (the context)

-Describes the action the user performs
+- When: Describes the action the user performs

 What is Gherkin?

-Gherkin is a domain-specific language created for writing behavior scenarios in the Given, What, Then syntax.
+Gherkin is a domain-specific language for writing behavior scenarios in the Given, What, Then syntax.
 Although it is a programming language, it is often referred to as “business readable” as the “code” is meant to sound like plain language (English or any of over 37 other spoken languages!).
 The official Gherkin language is maintained by Cucumber (one of the BDD framework tools), although most other BDD frameworks also leverage Gherkin to some extent.

 What is Acceptance Test-Driven Development (ATDD)?